 - The University of Queensland, Brisbane, Australia

 - KidzFirst Hospital, Auckland, New Zealand

-- To determine whether 12-months of weekly azithromycin (compared to placebo) improve clinical outcomes of Indigenous children (aged <2-years) hospitalised with an ALRI?
+- To determine whether 12-months of weekly azithromycin (compared to placebo) improves clinical outcomes of Indigenous children (aged <2-years) hospitalised with an acute lower respiratory infections (ALRI)?

 To determine the effect of 12-months of weekly azithromycin (compared to placebo) on:

 ii) Chronic respiratory symptoms/signs of bronchiectasis (at 24-months)